Get Relief from TMJ Pain

 Causes of Temporomandibular Jaw Joint (TMJ) Pain

-The exact cause of TMD has yet to be identified, but dentists believe symptoms could come from problems with jaw muscles or parts of the jaw joint.
-While a singular cause does not lead to TMJ symptoms, there are a few main sources.
+The exact cause of TMD has yet to be identified, but dentists believe symptoms could stem from problems with jaw muscles or parts of the jaw joint.
+Although a sole cause does not lead to TMJ symptoms, there are a few common culprits.

 Orofacial Complications

-TMJ disorders involve pain in orofacial (interconnected oral and facial) structures such as the jaw muscles and jaw joint, so other orofacial-related complications like a lower jaw injury, obstructive sleep apnea, teeth grinding or clenching, or the strain of treatments like wearing orthodontic braces might contribute.
+TMJ disorders involve pain in orofacial (interconnected oral and facial) structures such as the jaw muscles and jaw joint, so other orofacial-related complications, like a lower jaw injury, obstructive sleep apnea, teeth grinding or clenching, or the strain of treatments like orthodontic braces, may contribute, as well as autoimmune disorders.

 Arthritis

-Patients with osteoarthritis or rheumatoid arthritis can all be especially susceptible to TMJ pain.
-Different types of arthritis can affect the TM jaw joints by deteriorating bone or fibrocartilage.
+Patients with osteoarthritis or rheumatoid arthritis can be especially susceptible to TMJ pain.
+Different types of arthritis can affect the jaw joints by deteriorating bone or fibrocartilage.

 Stress

-Many people clench their jaw when stressed, so stress-induced tightening of the jaw or facial muscles is another common risk factor for TMDs.
+Many people clench or grind (formerly known as bruxism) their jaw when stressed, so stress-induced jaw or facial muscle tightening is another common risk factor for TMDs.
+Stress can also refer pain to the TMJ without a patient having bruxism.

 TMJ Diagnosis and Specialist Care

-To get help with TMJ pain, start by visiting your general healthcare provider or dentist.
-Describe your TMJ pain and related symptoms and how you believe they are associated with TMJ disorders.
-They can refer you to a TMJ provider, or you can select one yourself!
+Start by visiting your general healthcare provider or dentist.
+Describe your TMJ pain, related symptoms, and how you believe they are associated with TMJ disorders.

-Temporomandibular joint disorders are usually diagnosed by a TMJ specialist, not general care dentists or doctors.
-Many insurance providers require referrals to cover treatment with TMJ specialists.
+Temporomandibular joint disorders are usually diagnosed by a TMJ specialist, not by general care dentists or doctors.

-Effective TMJ Treatments & Ways to Manage and Ease Pain
+Effective TMJ Treatments and Ways to Manage and Ease Pain

-Although there is no cure-all treatment for TMJ dysfunction, many promising options are available to help reduce symptoms of TMJ disorders, including aching and soreness in the face and jaw muscles.
+Although there is no “cure-all” treatment for TMJ dysfunction, many promising options are available to help reduce symptoms of TMJ disorders, such as aching and soreness in the face and jaw muscles.

 Physical Therapy and Chiropractic